seanbaxter/circle/variant/README.md

 ```

 * The left-hand operand is the predicate, which yields true when we're substituting on the index corresponding to the active variant member.
 * The center operand calls the _pseudo-destructor_ on the member pack declaration `m`.
 The type of the _pseudo-destructor_ is the `variant` template parameter `Types`.
-During pack expansion, the i'th variant member and i'th `Types` element are substituted in concert, forming a valid desturctor operation.
+During pack expansion, the i'th variant member and i'th `Types` element are substituted in concert, effecting member destruction.
 * The right-hand operand is `__builtin_unreachable()`.
 This is compiler lingo for noting that a branch of execution is unreachable.
 It allows the optimizer to employ _strength reduction_ passes to improve code quality.
 We're basically telling the compiler that we've accounted for all code paths, even the unreachable ones.

 ## Copy constructor.